Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 William M. Brown - Harris Corp.

 Yeah.
 Look, I think we're coming off of a better year in fiscal 2017 than we thought.
 I'm very, very pleased with where we've come up.
 Europe has been the star of the year.
 We had hit record levels and far above what we thought it would be.
 CALA was very, very good, and we saw Canada being very strong in fiscal 2017.
-So, as we go into 2018, yes, we do see good growth in the Middle East, both Saudi, because of the re-order that we booked in our Q4 for the SINCGARS product line has been sitting out there for several years, it's finally been booked.
-We sized that before in this call at around $40 million, that's going to roll into next year.
+So, as we go into 2018, yes, we do see good growth in the Middle East, both Saudi because of the (38:10) order that we booked in our Q4 for the SINCGARS product line has been sitting out there for several years; it's finally been booked.
+We sized that before in this call at around $40 million.
+That's going to roll into next year.
 We see Iraq starting to come back a little bit, and we're seeing a lot of strength in the Africa region both in Northern Africa, as well as sub-Saharan.
-So the whole Middle East, Africa region is going to recover into next year, I think that's a good sign.
+So the whole Middle East, Africa region is going to recover into next year.
+I think that's a good sign.

 Now Asia-Pacific is coming up largely because of Australia, but a few other countries are also important contributors in fiscal 2018 in Asia.
-Central Asia which has been relatively weak largely Afghanistan, Pakistan will be about flat.
-But as we look out in the future, the offsetting piece is going to be Europe and it's going to be in the Central American, Latin American region.
+Central Asia which has been relatively weak, largely Afghanistan, Pakistan will be about flat.
+But as we look out in the future, the offsetting piece is going to be Europe, and it's going to be in the Central American, Latin American region.
 Europe, I think will remain strong, but it's not going to be at that record level that we saw in 2017, so we do see that coming back off a little bit in 2018.

 Noah Poponak - Goldman Sachs & Co.
 LLC